cyclic-software/docs/docs/concepts/apps.md

 ### Build
 Cyclic follows the instructions provided in `package.json` scripts included in your code.
 The build environment is transient, all build files/memory is removed after the build.
 While built apps are [limited](../overview/limits.md) to 250 MB, the build environment can support up to 10GB including dev dependencies.

 Cyclic will prune any devDependencies from the build directory before trying to package.
-Therefore move any frameworks or modules that are only needed at build time into the `devDependencies` section of your `package.json`.
+Therefore, move any frameworks or modules that are only needed at build time into the `devDependencies` section of your `package.json`.